mtsznowak/ivhd-cuda/README.md

 # IVHD-CUDA

-This is the *official* implementation of the **IVHD-CUDA** by the original authors, which is used in  visualize large-scale and high-dimensional data "Fast visualization of large multidimensional data inGPU/CUDA environment, by embedding of sparsekNNgraphs".
-The package also contains a brief description of how to setup FAISS library used for kNN graph generation.
+This is the *official* implementation of the **IVHD-CUDA**, which is used in "Fast visualization of large multidimensional data in GPU/CUDA environment, by embedding of sparse kNN graphs".

 Contact person: Bartosz Minch (minch@agh.edu.pl), Witold Dzwinel (dzwinel@agh.edu.pl).